KDE/kitinerary/docs/js_extractor.md

   depends on the node type as described in the document model section above.
 This is usually what extractor script are most concerned with.
 - The second argument is the document node being processed (KItinerary::ExtractorDocumentNode, see example under).
-  This can be useful to access already extracted results on a node (e.g. coming from generic extraction) in order to augment those.
+  It can be useful to access already extracted results on a node (e.g. coming from generic extraction) in order to augment those.
 - The third argument is the document node that matched the filter.
 This can be the same as the second argument (for filters with `scope` = Current), but it doesn't have to be.
-This is most useful when triggering on descendant nodes such as barcodes, the content of which will then be incorporated into the extraction result by the script.
+It is most useful when triggering on descendant nodes such as barcodes, the content of which will then be incorporated into the extraction result by the script.